Let’s walk through an example of setting up Plex Home for a family and using it. In this case, we’ll use the friendly Simpsons family.

 When choosing libraries to share, Homer decides that he doesn’t want to explicitly share All Libraries.
 Instead, he’ll individually select the movie and TV libraries.
 That way, if a new library is added in the future, Lisa won’t automatically get access.

-Lisa doesn’t need to sync content or camera upload.
+Lisa doesn’t need to sync content.

 No one wants Bart being able to access their users, so after adding Lisa’s managed user, Homer decides to add a PIN to her account, too.
 He simply needs to click Set PIN for her Home managed user.